rimbarakat/car-dealership-backend/README.md

 # car-dealership-backend

 ### Prerequisites:
-Install all the necessary packages in the package-json file. (run npm install) MongoDB connection.
+Install all the necessary packages in the package-json file. (run npm install).
+MongoDB connection.
 For the timebeing you need to have postman.